Close Alert Banner

 Come out to Coffee, Conversation & Books and chat with local authors while enjoying a warm cup of coffee.
 We partner with Grand Valley and Shelburne libraries to feature local authors in Dufferin County coffee shops.
 Registration required - sign up online through your library.

-Wednesday, October 22, at 7 p.m. - Shelburne Public Library, 201 Owen Sound Street - Till the Swallows Awaken by Hugh Russell
+Wednesday, October 22, at 7 p.m. - Shelburne Public Library, 201 Owen Sound Street - Till the Swallows Awaken by Hugh Russell.
+Sign up online through the Shelburne library.

 Check our Event Calendar for upcoming dates, locations and featured authors.